How to descale a coffee machine

 Remove the AquaClean filter before descaling — it's not designed to pass descaler through.
 Use Philips CA6703 descaler.
 The machine has a guided descaling programme accessible from the display.

-Filter machines (Moccamaster, Melitta)
+Filter machines (Moccamaster, Melitta, Braun)

 Signs your machine needs descaling